 We have one of the highest completion figures in the North East and our retention figures are also very high.

 Britain's education watchdog OFSTED also agrees that we are doing a good job.

 Here you will find information about the types of apprenticeships we can offer and what our own apprentices, both past and current have to say about working for NEAS.

 You can also find out what we expect from you as an apprentice, including the qualifications you require.

-Patient Transport Service (PTS) employs around 450 staff and took more than 550,000 patients to and from hospital appointments across the North East over the last year.
+Scehduled Care and Transport employs around 450 staff and took more than 550,000 patients to and from hospital appointments across the North East over the last year.

 Starting out in PTS can be a great way of getting your foot in the door at North East Ambulance Service.

-To find out more about starting an apprenticeship in PTS, please click here.
+To find out more about starting an apprenticeship, please click here.
 Business Administration